19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Ranged Attack.md

 ### Threatened
 Making a ranged attack [Check](Check.md) while [Threatened](../Conditions/Threatened.md) (in melee) provokes [Opportunity Attacks](Movement.md#Opportunity%20Attacks).
 ## Improvised Ranged Weapons
-Improvised ranged attacks like throwing a rock, or a [Glass Vial](../Items/Equipment/Individual%20Item%20Cards/Gear/10%20Coins/Glass%20Vial.md), deal 1 [Mundane Damage](../Damage%20Types/Mundane%20Damage.md) have a range of 30'.
+Improvised ranged attacks like throwing a rock, or a [Glass Vial](../Items/Equipment/Individual%20Item%20Cards/Gear/10%20Coins/Glass%20Vial.md), deal 1 + ([Strength](../Player%20Characters/Chosen%20Statistics/Strength.md) / 2) [Mundane Damage](../Damage%20Types/Mundane%20Damage.md) and have a range of 30'.
 ## Line of Sight and Cover Rules
 If a target is behind cover, the attack is made with a -10 penalty.
 (AKA add 10 to their AC).